omar2535/void-finder/readme.md

 ## Credit

-This work uses the implementation from [halos2gal_wSQL](https://github.com/viogp/halos2gal_wSQL) for querying the Millennium databases.
+This work uses the implementation from [halos2gal_wSQL](https://github.com/viogp/halos2gal_wSQL) to quer the Millennium databases.